Structure from Appearance: Topology with Shapes, without Points: Continuity

 \centerline{$f^{-1}(y) = \sup U_y$.} This maximum element is the smallest part in $U_y$ greater than any other part in $U_y$.

 Such an element will always exist if the given part $y$ has a preimage.
-Moreover, if there is at least one nonempty part in the preimage set $U_y$, then there must be infinitely many other parts, including the \emph{empty part} (consider that one can always find infinitely many nonempty parts within a given one).
+Moreover, if there is at least one nonempty part in the preimage set $U_y$, then there must be infinitely many other parts, including the \emph{empty part} (one can always find infinitely many nonempty parts within a given one).
 The preimage set $U_y$ may also have one part only, namely the empty one.
 We thus have that the preimage of a given part $y$ of $S'$ is defined (and it is a shape), if and only if, the set $U_y$ is nonempty; it is not defined, when the set $U_y$ is empty---this, intuitively speaking, mimics an all-or-nothing situation.
 Consequently, when the set $U_y$ is empty, we will say that the preimage $f^{-1}(y)$ of part $y$ is \emph{undefined}.
 This is another point where shapes diverge from sets with respect to the preimage operation.
 For sets, if the preimage set is empty, we say that the preimage is the \emph{empty set} ($\emptyset$).
-It is not possible to copy this statement for shapes, however, because the \emph{empty set} is a set, not a shape, and it is \emph{not} the same kind of object as the \emph{empty shape} (an empty set is not an empty drawing).
+It is not possible to mimic this statement for shapes, however, because the \emph{empty set} is a set, not a shape---the two are of a different object type.